Neal Guggemos

-Neal Evan Guggemos is a former NFL defensive back and kick returner.
+Neal Evan Guggemos (born June 14, 1964) is a former National Football League (NFL) defensive back and kick returner.
 He played for the Minnesota Vikings and New York Giants.

-Early years
+Early life

 Guggemos attended Holy Trinity High School in Winsted, Minnesota.
 As a four sport athlete, he earned 14 varsity letters and finished in 2nd place in the long jump and triple jump at the Minnesota State High School track and field meet.

 College career

 After high school, Guggemos attended the University of St. Thomas in St. Paul, Minnesota, where he was a football News All-American in 1986 and a Kodak All-American defensive back in 1985 and 1986 for the Tommies.
 He finished his career with 25 interceptions, which at the time, was 3rd most all time in NCAA history, regardless of division.

 He also helped lead the Tommies to the 1985 D-III Men's Indoor Track and Field Championship.
 He won 6 All-American awards in both the long jump and the triple jump during his collegiate track and field career.